College of Education and Human Development

 Nidhi Kohli Nidhi Kohli

-I am passionate about the science and application of educational statistics.
-My expertise spans a range of advanced methodological techniques.
-My research is centered on the development and refinement of statistical methodologies for analyzing data.
+I am passionate about advancing both the science and application of educational statistics.
+My research focuses on developing and refining advanced statistical methodologies to analyze complex longitudinal data.

 Chelsey Legacy Chelsey Legacy